topxeq/gox/README.md

 ## Installation

 Download the latest Gox executable file from [here](https://github.com/topxeq/gox/releases).
 Then put it into a directory in the system path.
+If you download the zip file, extract it first.

 ## usage